Gambian dalasi

 The dalasi is the currency of The Gambia that was adopted in 1971.
+One dalasi is divided into one hundred bututs.

+History

-It is subdivided into 100 bututs.
+The dalasi is subdivided into 100 bututs.
 It replaced the Gambian pound at a rate of 1 pound per 5 dalasis, i.e. 1 dalasi equalling 0.2 pound or 4 shillings.

+Etymology

 The derivative of dala is unknown.
 In numerous languages in the Francophonie, currency terms (including batut, dalasi, doromi, teemer) refer to the former 5 French West African franc note (the lowest denomination at the time), but to which the origins are not known.
 One speculated origin is a pronunciation of "dollar"; however, variants of dalasi in other Mandinka dialects (such as daasi) counter this speculation while butut is from Wolof butuut, "small thing".

-As a result of inflation, butut coins have completely disappeared from circulation and the minimum monetary unit has become 50 butut.